pablojacome/cyclistic-pj.github.io/README.md

 ### Recommendations:

 After all the analysis process executed, I recommend to the marketing agency:

 1) Launch annual membership discount campaigns during the summer.
 Since this is the season where there is the greatest demand for either casual and member riders.

-2) Any type of campaign pretended must be conducted from the stations: Streeter Dr & Grand Ave, DuSable Lake Shore Dr & North Blvd and DuSable Lake Shore Dr & Monroe St. Since those stations are the most popular by casual riders.
+3) Any type of campaign that is intended to be launched must be carried out from the stations:

+- Streeter Dr & Grand Ave
+- DuSable Lake Shore Dr & North Blvd
+- DuSable Lake Shore Dr & Monroe St

+Since those stations are the most popular by casual riders.

 3) Casual riders show greater interest in the use of bicycles on Sundays and Mondays.
 It would be a good idea to have a rapprochement with them during these days.